 More about mother’s education level and children’s A1C

-Family background makes a big difference in overall health, specifically for children with diabetes.
+Family background makes a big difference in overall health,.
+This is especially true for children with diabetes.
 In fact, research shows that children’s blood sugar control is directly linked to how much education their mother had received.
 For example, as a mother’s education level goes up, their child’s A1c level goes down.

-In general, the American Diabetes Association recommends that kids with type 1 diabetes keep their A1c (which measures their average blood sugar over the past 3 months) under 7.5%.
+In general, the American Diabetes Association recommends that kids with type 1 diabetes keep their A1c (a measurement of their average blood sugar over the past 3 months) under 7.5%.
 In this study, the A1c level for children with mothers with graduate degrees was 7.6%.
-The A1c went up to 7.9% in children of mothers with college degrees, to 8.2% in children with mothers that graduated from vocational school, and to 8.4% in children of mothers with a high school degree.
+The A1c went up to 7.9% in children of mothers with college degrees.
+The A1c went up to 8.2% in children with mothers that graduated from vocational school.
+It increased to 8.4% in children of mothers with a high school degree.
 This shows the strong link between a mother’s education level and their child’s ability to control their blood sugar.
-In addition, this study found that children of well-educated mothers had lower rates of a dangerous condition called diabetic ketoacidosis (which is a build up of acids in the blood).
+In addition, this study found that children of well-educated mothers had lower rates of a dangerous condition called diabetic ketoacidosis.
+This is a build up of acids in the blood.